teamreflex/cosmo-web/README.md

 <details>
   <summary><b>Out of Scope</b></summary>

+  - Social login (Google etc): Ramper has repeatedly blocked usage of its SDK.
-  - Account registration.
-There's too much that goes into the onboarding process, not worth the effort.
+  - Account registration: There's too much that goes into the onboarding process, not worth the effort.
-  - Account settings.
-There's not enough in there to adjust right now.
+  - Account settings: There's not enough in there to adjust right now.
-  - Purchasing objekts.
-Apple/Google services are used.
+  - Purchasing objekts: Apple/Google services are used.
-  - Gravity voting.
-Maybe if the transaction calldata is figured out.
+  - Gravity voting: Maybe if the transaction calldata is figured out.
 </details>

 ### Notes